 Transmission systems

-Transmission systems are used to send the video data from the cameras to the display and storage devices.
-They are therefore essential for efficient distribution.
+They send video data from cameras to display and storage devices.

 These comprise not only the network infrastructure, which connects cameras, monitors and recording equipment, but also the protocols and technologies used to ensure that transmission is fast and secure.